UofSSpaceTeam/robocluster/docs/source/intro.rst

     most of the functionality and wire protocols backwards compatible, the internals of the Python implementation and features of Robocluster may change significantly over the next months.

+Robocluster centers around the concept of virtual devices, which are just things that perform tasks and interact with other virtual devices on the robocluster network.
+Throughout this documentation, you may also see the term "driver" which refers to the same thing as a virtual device, but usually is dedicated to translating between the robocluster network and another medium such as USB serial, or a particular device such as a GPS unit.

+Robocluster's primary mechanism for communication is UDP/IP and the bulk of the library is just a wrapper for conventional socket programming.
+When we refer to the "Robocluster network", it is just refers to any virtual devices using the Robocluster library to talk over the local area network.

 What can Robocluster do?